Best Practices

 Last updated

-Acorn focuses on desired and intended Outcomes instead of goals.
-What it means for you and your team is that when you start a project in Acorn you would want to start with writing down the highest level Outcome or Outcomes for your project in declarative sentence (we call this an Outcome Statement).
+Acorn focuses on desired and intended instead of goals.
+What it means for you and your team is that when you start a project in Acorn you would want to start with writing down the highest level Outcome or Outcomes for your project in declarative sentence (we call this an ).
 For example, one of the highest level Outcomes that we want to achieve for the Acorn software project would be:

 Software dev teams have a seamless and frictionless experience doing project management using Acorn.